 Today, we have many informal (and formal) public debates as to which party brought improvement (economic, social, political etc.) to Jamaica.

-The sad truth though is that we are still a far way from where we might have been-considering the abundance of natural resources, our strategic location, and the warm spirit of our people.
+The sad truth though is that we are still very far way from where we might have been, considering the abundance of natural resources, our strategic location, and the warm spirit of our people.

 Didn't find exactly what you were looking for?

 Click Here to do a quick search of the entire site

 If so, please join my special friends list and receive exclusive monthly updates, tips, trivia and stories from lovers of Jamaica!